Challenges

 Meeting the diverse range of needs in multi-family housing within an affordable and sustainable framework through mass customisation strategies

-Meeting the diverse range of needs in multi-family housing through mass customisation strategies would be necessary to achieve the variety of needs of a large number of households within a sustainable and affordable framework.
+Meeting the diverse range of needs in multi-family housing through mass customisation strategies is necessary to meet the varied requirements of numerous households within a sustainable and affordable framework.
 Industrialised methods of construction have the potential to leverage mass production techniques, optimise fabrication processes and reduce the environmental impact of construction through higher degrees of digitisation and a streamlined coordination.
-Unfortunately, the construction sector traditionally operates in silos, with architects, designers, engineers, manufacturers, and construction companies working separately and with short-sighted strategies.
-Therefore, interdisciplinary collaboration is necessary to develop product platforms of standardised components, connections and processes that can provide flexible and adaptable multi-family housing within a defined solution space.
-Additionally, in order to provide resilient housing solutions that can be customised in the short and in the long term, Open Building principles should be taken into consideration, attending to the lifespan of the different building layers and allowing freedom of choice without hindering future customisations.
-Finally, integrating the user in the customisation process through workshops and digital tools would result not only in the reduction of waste and an efficient use of resources, but as well in co-creating meaningful dwellings with a greater sense of ownership.
+Unfortunately, the construction sector traditionally operates in silos.
+Architects, engineers, component makers, and construction companies working separately and with short-sighted strategies.
+Therefore, interdisciplinary collaboration is necessary to develop product platforms of standardised components, connections, and processes that can provide flexible and adaptable multi-family housing.
+Moreover, to deliver adaptable housing solutions for both short and long-term customisation, it is crucial to consider Open Building principles that account for the lifespan of various building layers.
+Finally, integrating users into the customisation process through workshops and digital tools would result not only in the reduction of waste and efficient use of resources but as well in co-creating meaningful dwellings with a greater sense of ownership.

 Design, planning and building